Belinda Ferrari

 Belinda Carlene Ferrari is an Australian microbiologist who specialises in the genetics and ecology of soil bacteria and fungi, particularly in polar regions.
 She is an associate professor at the University of New South Wales (UNSW) in the School of Biotechnology and Biomolecular Sciences, where she heads a microbiology laboratory.

 Education

-Ferrari gained a Bsc (Hons) from the University of New England in 1994 and a PhD in microbiology from Macquarie University in 2000.
+Ferrari gained a Bachelor of Science (Hons) from the University of New England in 1994 and a PhD in microbiology from Macquarie University in 2000.

 She worked as a research fellow for several years first at Sydney Water, then University of Copenhagen, and then Macquarie University.
 In 2008 she was hired as a senior lecturer at University of Sydney, New South Wales, and in 2018 she was appointed an associate professor by UNSW and a Future Fellow of the Australian Research Council.

 Research

 Ferrari's research has focused on the diversity of bacteria in the soil.
 Her studies include both Australia and Antarctica, as well as the Sub-Antarctic Macquarie Island, in collaboration with the Australian Antarctic Division.
 She and her co-workers have discovered new methods to cultivate soil bacteria in the laboratory, to reveal the breadth of organisms present and to isolate novel and rare bacterial species.
 Some of her work has studied the effects of diesel pollution on the ecology of Antarctic/Sub-Antarctic soils, including the bacteria and fungi that metabolise pollutants.
 She is a member of the National Committee for Antarctic Research of the Australian Academy of Science.